-ICELAND'S WILD WEST COAST TO EAST GREENLAND Sail the route of early Viking explorers and discover a region of epic ice home to the Arctic's iconic creatures: polar bears, whales, and vast seabird colonies.
-We will also be on the lookout for the Northern Lights along Greenland and Iceland at this time of year.
-Actively explore Iceland's Westfjord region: hike through valleys awash in wild orchids, mountain aven, wild thyme, and woolly willow; make your way over layers of basalt visibly cracked and carved in the last ice age; feel the spray of thundering waterfalls.
-Venture into the largest fjord system in the world to cruise among magnificent icebergs and visit the welcoming communities where people live close to their ancestral traditions.
-Follow in the wake of the 10th-century Viking explorers along the ice cap learning of their bold, history-making expeditions.
+ICELAND'S WILD WEST COAST TO EAST GREENLAND

+Board the new National Geographic Endurance and discover a region of epic ice home to the Arctic's iconic creatures: polar bears, whales, and vast seabird colonies.
+We will also be on the lookout for the northern lights along Eastern Greenland and Iceland at this time of year.
+Actively explore Iceland's Westfjord region: hike through picturesque valleys as they transition into autumn; make your way over layers of basalt visibly cracked and carved in the last ice age and feel the spray of thundering waterfalls.
+Along Northeast Greenland, venture into the largest fjord system in the world to cruise among magnificent icebergs and visit the welcoming communities where people live close to their ancestral traditions.
+Follow in the wake of the 10th-century Viking explorers along the ice cap and learn of their bold, history-making expeditions.

 ITINERARY

-DAY 1: Reykjavik, Iceland/Embark
+DAY 1: Reykjavik, Iceland / Embark

-Fly to Reykjavík.
-Explore its Old Town, including Hallgrímskirkja Cathedral and the National Museum with its Viking treasures.
-Embark National Geographic Endurance.
+Upon arrival, explore Reykjavik's Old Town, including Hallgrimskirkja Cathedral and the National Museum with its Viking treasures.
+Then, embark our ship.
 (L,D)

-DAY 2: Latrabjarg & Flatey Island, Iceland
+DAY 2: Flatey Island, Iceland

 Explore Iceland's wild western frontier.
-See the immense Látrabjarg cliffs, with a huge population of razorbills.
-Visit

-charming Flatey Island, a trading post for centuries, for walks around the 19th-century hamlet.
-Zodiac cruise the coast and see where Erik the Red sailed from in the year 982 A.D. bound for Greenland.
-(B,L,D) DAY 3: Exploring the Westfjords Just south of the Arctic Circle, the Westfjords region is a remote area backed by majestic cliffs.
-Hike with our botanist or birder through a wildflower-filled meadow, kayak quiet coves, or hop aboard a Zodiac.
-Join a photo hike with our National Geographic photographer and soak up the legendary scenery.
-(B,L,D) DAY 4: Crossing the Denmark Strait Cross the Denmark Strait, where the cold east Greenland current carries the ice south.
-Enjoy presentations and searching for seabirds including fulmars, kittiwakes, and terns-and possibly seals and humpback whales.
-Our staff will be on the lookout for northern lights displays at this time of year.
-(B,L,D) DAY 5-11: Exploring Scoresbysund and NE Greenland Roughly 80% of the surface of Greenland, the Greenland ice sheet is the second largest body of ice in the world.
-Weather and ice will dictate our exact route, but expect to explore well north of Scoresbysund, in the largest national park in the world -Northeast Greenland National Park.
-Being the end of summer, the ice will have retreated as far as it ever does, allowing us to explore the fjords, bays, nooks and crannies of this stunning coastline.
-We hope to see the iconic arctic wildlife: polar bears, seals and whales.
-And the northern lights will be on show every night, conditions permitting.
-We will also set a course for Scoresbysund, the largest and longest fjord system on earth, with a native village at its entrance.
-DAY 12: Reykjavik, Iceland/Disembark/Home Disembark in Reykjavík.
-Soak in the Blue Lagoon's geothermal waters.
-Transfer to the airport for flights home.
-(B,L) Please Note:
+Visit charming Flatey Island, a trading post for centuries, for walks around the 19th-century hamlet and opportunities to see and photograph numerous species of birds.
+Zodiac cruise the coast and see where Erik the Red sailed from in the year 982 A.D., bound for Greenland.
+(B,L,D)

+DAY 3: Crossing the Denmark Strait

+Cross the Denmark Strait, where the cold east Greenland current carries icebergs south.
+Enjoy presentations and be on the lookout for northern lights displays at this time of year.
+(B,L,D)

+DAY 4-9: Exploring Northeast Greenland & Scoresbysund

+Encompassing roughly 80 percent of the surface of Greenland, the Greenland ice sheet is the second-argest body of ice in the world.
+Weather and ice will dictate our exact route, but we plan to explore well north of Scoresbysund in the largest national park in the world--Northeast Greenland National Park.
+We will also set a course for Scoresbysund, the largest and longest fjord system on earth, with the village of Ittoqqortoormiit at its entrance.
+Being the end of summer, the ice will have retreated as far as it ever does, allowing us to explore the fjords, bays, and nooks and crannies of this stunning coastline.
+We hope to see the iconic Arctic wildlife: polar bears, seals, and whales.
+We'll also be on constant watch for the northern lights, conditions permitting.
+(B,L,D)

-All day-by-day breakdowns are a sampling of the places we intend to visit, conditions permitting.
+DAY 10-11: Crossing the Denmark Strait / Exploring the Westfjords, Iceland majestic cliffs.
+Explore Ísafjorður and taste some Icelandic culinary delicacies, or visit a center dedicated to arctic foxes.
+Learn about the fishing industry that was the mainstay of this town for generations.
+(B,L,D)

+We return across the Denmark Strait headed just south of the Arctic Circle to the Westfjords, a remote area backed by

+DAY 12: Reykjavik, Iceland / Disembark / Home

+Disembark in Reykjavik with options to visit either the famous Blue Lagoon thermal baths or a hot spring, a geothermal power plant, and an Icelandic horse farm, prior to the flight home.
+(B.L)

+Please Note:

+Itineraries are subject to change.

 YOUR SHIP: NATIONAL GEOGRAPHIC ENDURANCE

 YOUR SHIP: National Geographic Endurance

 VESSEL TYPE: Expedition Ship

 LENGTH:

+PASSENGER CAPACITY: 126

+BUILT/REFURBISHED: 2018